 We suggest that parents keep encouraging their children and remind them that they have to be patient.
 Expect that for every hour they train, they will only get a little better (not exponentially better).
 These little bits add up over time and eventually will help them become a great player.
 Tell them to watch games and look for a favorite player and get inspired.

-the psv union fc style of play is philosophically driven to benefit the long term education of each player. we play a hybrid formations (4-3-3 or 3:1:3:3 or 4:4:2 or 3:5:2 etc) with no permanent positions. we expect all of our players to attack when possible and even if it doesnt seem as though there are opportunities. we do not put the team first. team and club success if equal to player development. as player become older and form their player personality they gravitate to specific positions. our focus is playing out of the back with varying emphasis on individual & team play in each game. sometimes we encourage players to 'overdribble' even if they risk losing the ball in sensitive areas of the field and we also encourage 'overpassing' to see how much pressure they can manage. it is only when players find their personal and collective limits that they understand their limits. players can they better address their technical issues which prevent them from excelling. in this way we allow players to express themselves in their quest for personal discovery which we combine with our various teaching approaches; guided discovery, command and control and socratic methods.
+the psv union fc style of play is philosophically driven to benefit the long term education of each player. when the players are younger we play with hybrid formations (4-3-3 or 3:1:3:3 or 4:4:2 or 3:5:2 etc) with no permanent positions. we expect all of our players to attack when possible and even if it doesnt seem as though there are opportunities. we do not put the team result first. team and club success is considered equal to player development. as player become older and form their player personality they gravitate to specific positions. our focus is playing out of the back with varying emphasis on individual & team play in each game. sometimes we encourage players to 'overdribble' even if they risk losing the ball in sensitive areas of the field and we also encourage 'overpassing' to see how much pressure they can manage. it is only when players find their personal and collective threshholds that they understand their limits. players can they better address their technical issues which prevent them from excelling. in this way we allow players to express themselves in their quest for personal discovery which we combine with our various teaching approaches; guided discovery, command and control and socratic methods.